 Ibn Battuta, the greatest traveler of all time

-Ibn Battuta, 1304-1369 CE, was a Moroccan explorer of Berber descent who often is considered as the greatest traveler of all time.
+Ibn Battuta, 1304-1369 CE, was a Moroccan explorer of Berber descent.
+He is a good candidate for the title of the greatest traveler of all time.
 His journeys began in 1325, when he set off on a hajj to Mecca.
-Once his religious obligations were completed, he did not go home but continued instead to the Mongol Ilkhanate in Persia.
+However, once his religious obligations were completed, he did not go home but continued instead to the Mongol Ilkhanate in Persia.
 He visited Baghdad in 1327, went to Mecca for a second hajj, but this time too he refused to return home.
 Instead he continued southward to Yemen, Aden and Somalia.
 He then went for a third hajj, and this time he stayed in Mecca for an entire year.
 He then decided to seek employment with the sultan of Delhi.
 He traveled to India via Constantinople, the Black Sea, and the trade routes of the Golden Horde.
-He visited to Astrakan and Samarkand, and via Afghanistan and the Hindu Kush he eventually made it to Delhi.
+He visited Astrakan and Samarkand, and via Afghanistan and the Hindu Kush he eventually made it to Delhi.
 Here he worked as a judge for six years before he was dispatched as the sultan’s ambassador to the Yuan dynasty in China.

 Scholars are uncertain whether Ibn Battuta really visited all the places he describes, and in some cases he may be recounting tales he heard from other travelers.
 However, Ibn Battuta himself was confident regarding his achievements.
 “I have indeed – praise be to God – attained my desire in this world, which was to travel through the earth, and I have attained this honor, which no ordinary person has attained.”